a { color: #8465FF; text-decoration: none; }

 Product Design

-How To Start a Fintech Company: 7 Key Strategies for Product Discovery
+How to Start a Fintech Company: 7 Key Strategies for Product Discovery

 With more than 9,000 fintech companies, India has become a global fintech hotspot, ranking third in the world and attracting 14% of the country’s startup funding as of FY2023.
 The sector is vibrant, offering everything from payments and lending to stockbroking, insurance, and even digital-first banks.